zhiyingfang2022/llm-d/README.md

 ### Deploying as as solution

-llm-d's deployer can be used to that installed it as a solution using a single Helm chart on Kubernetes.
+`llm-d`'s deployer can be used to install all main components using a single Helm chart on Kubernetes.

 > [!TIP]
 > See the guided experience with our [quickstart](https://github.com/llm-d/llm-d-deployer/blob/main/quickstart/README.md).

 ### Experimenting and developing with llm-d

-llm-d is repo is a metaproject with subcomponents can that can be cloned individually.
+`llm-d` is a metaproject composed of subcomponent repositories that can be cloned individually.

-To clone all the components:
+To clone all main components:
 ```
-    curl -s https://api.github.com/orgs/llm-d/repos?per_page=100 | jq -r '.[].clone_url' | xargs git clone
+repos="llm-d llm-d-deployer llm-d-inference-scheduler llm-d-kv-cache-manager llm-d-routing-sidecar llm-d-model-service llm-d-benchmark llm-d-inference-sim"; for r in $repos; do git clone https://github.com/llm-d/$r.git; done
 ```

 > [!TIP]
-> As a customization example, see [here]() a template for adding a scheduler scorer.
+> As a customization example, see [here](https://github.com/llm-d/llm-d-inference-scheduler/blob/main/docs/create_new_filter.md) a template for adding a scheduler scorer.

 ## 📦 Releases